Why Is My Dog Snoring and How to Address the Problem

 Did you know?

 The medical term for a snoring sound is "stertor."

 Seven Tips to Reduce Dog Snoring

-If your dog is snoring, and you are looking for ways to stop your dog's snoring, consider that there are some strategies to reduce the snoring sounds.
+If you are looking for ways to stop your dog's snoring, consider that there are some strategies to reduce the snoring sounds.
 Here are a few tips:

 - See your vet to determine whether there are any underlying problems.
 If your dog is suffering from a health ailment that causes the snoring, it will need to be properly addressed.

 - Some dogs with elongated soft palates may benefit from surgical correction.
 Consult with your vet if your dog is candidate for this.
 Because this is a delicate surgery, you may need to consult with a board-certified surgeon.